maxrosenb/docs.sheetjs.com/docz/docs/03-demos/47-validation.md

 ## Defining a Zod Schema

-We first define a Zod schema for the data we want to validate.
-The validated data from the spreadsheet should be an array of objects with the following properties
+Zod uses schemas to define the structure of data.
+To be able to validate the spreadsheet data, we must first define a Zod schema for the data we want to validate.

+The validated data from the spreadsheet should be an array of objects, where each object represents a row in the spreadsheet. the Zod API provides the `z.object` function, which is used to define the schema for an object.
+The `z.object` function takes an object whose keys are the names of the properties and whose values are the schemas for the properties.

 ```ts title="src/App.tsx"